Chipotle Mexican Grill’s (CMG) “Outperform” Rating Reaffirmed at TD Cowen

-Chipotle Mexican Grill (NYSE:CMG – Get Rating)‘s stock had its “outperform” rating reaffirmed by analysts at TD Cowen in a research note issued to investors on Thursday, Benzinga reports.
-They presently have a $2,050.00 price target on the restaurant operator’s stock.
-TD Cowen’s price target would suggest a potential upside of 16.78% from the company’s current price.
+TD Cowen reaffirmed their outperform rating on shares of Chipotle Mexican Grill (NYSE:CMG – Get Rating) in a research note issued to investors on Thursday, Benzinga reports.
+The firm currently has a $2,050.00 target price on the restaurant operator’s stock.

 Chipotle Mexican Grill Company Profile